awhite862/cqcpy/README.md

 + convenience functions for getting integrals from pyscf in various formats
 + classes/functions for storing and transforming some commonly found tensor structures
 + functions to generate random tensors useful for various tests

+## Tests
+Tests can be run in any of the following ways:
+  - Individually from the 'cqcpy/tests' subdirectory
+  - All at once by running 'cqcpy/tests/test_suites.py'
+  - All at once by running 'python -m unittest test.py'